 Role #8 – Stakeholder Manager

 A project cannot be successful unless stakeholders are happy.
 Once the Project Manager identifies stakeholders and manages the expectation then the project can be delivered successfully.
+Unsatisfied and unhappy stakeholders will be resistant to the project.
+Therefore effective stakeholder management is one of the key project manager roles and responsibilities.
 Hence, the Project Manager needs to constantly manage their expectations.
 Key things when assessing stakeholders are:

 - What motivates the stakeholders?